Asking the Courts to Consider an Annulment in Colorado

 5 - How do I file for an annulment?

-- In general, you must file at the District Court in the county where the other party lives.
-You don't have to file where the marriage took place.
+In general, you must file in District Court in the county where the other party lives.
+You don't have to file in the county where the marriage took place.

 The Colorado State Judicial website has annulment forms and instructions, click here.
 Carefully read the court instructions to see exactly which forms are required in your case.